hydrusnetwork/hydrus/docs/getting_started_installing.md

     **Do not install to a location with filesystem-level compression enabled! (e.g. BTRFS)** It may work ok to start, but when the SQLite database grows to large size, this can cause extreme access latency and I/O errors and corruption.

-!!! info "For macOS users"
-    The Hydrus App is **non-portable** and puts your database in `~/Library/Hydrus` (i.e. `/Users/[You]/Library/Hydrus`).
-You can update simply by replacing the old App with the new, but if you wish to backup, you should be looking at `~/Library/Hydrus`, not the App itself.

 ## Anti-virus { id="anti_virus" }

 Hydrus is made by an Anon out of duct tape and string.
 It combines file parsing tech with lots of network and database code in unusual and powerful ways, and all through a hacked-together executable that isn't signed by any big official company.